pbayer/StateMachines.jl/docs/src/usage.md

 Block
 ```

-`Model` and `StateMachine` are used to describe the activities of a system
+`Behavior` and `StateMachine` are used to describe the activities of a system
 ```@docs
-Model
+Behavior
 StateMachine
 ```